KMN Psych Logo

 If you suspect that you or your child may need an IEP, it's essential to initiate the process by contacting your child's school or educational institution.

-What is included in the testing services?
+What is included in KMN Psych's testing services?

 The type of assessments administered vary from one client to the next, but the process will always include: